|

 • Boredom

-Click here to learn more about the causes of fatigue or keep reading to learn more about the different treatment options for this troubling menopausal symptom.
+Click here to learn more about the causes of fatigue, or keep reading to learn more about the different treatment options for this troubling menopause symptom.

-The most effective approach, as fatigue in menopausal women is primarily caused by a hormonal imbalance, is to treat the problem directly at the hormonal source.
-A variety of natural and alternative supplements exist that may be able to address this imbalance.
+The most effective approach - as fatigue in menopausal women is primarily caused by a hormonal imbalance - is to treat the problem directly at the source.
+Several natural and alternative supplements exist that can address this imbalance.

-Click the following link to learn specific treatments for fatigue, which begin with lifestyle changes, move onto alternative medicines, and finally, if those options don´t seem to help, drugs and surgery.
-The most affective treatments for mood swings typically combine lifestyle changes and alternative medicines.
+Click on the following link to learn specific treatments for fatigue, which begin with lifestyle changes, move onto alternative medicines, and finally, if those options do not work, medications.
+The most effective treatments for fatigue typically combine lifestyle changes and alternative medicines.